sebastiancarlos/sway-musli/README.md

 That's right.
 We are in high-performance territory now.

-By default, `sway-musli` runs at 30 frames per second, but you can change it with the `--fps` option.
+By default, `sway-musli` runs at **30 FPS**, but you can change it with the `--fps` option.

-1 FPS is completely acceptable, but you might want more if you add some sort of dynamic content, or if you want to see keyboard layout changes reflected immediately.
+- **1 FPS** is completely acceptable, but you might want more if you add some sort of dynamic content, or if you want to see keyboard layout changes reflected immediately.

-At around 60FPS, your processor might feel a slight tickle.
-If your bar is hidden by default, you might as well run it at 60 FPS because it won't run while the bar is hidden.
+- At around **60 FPS**, your processor might feel a slight tickle.
+If your bar is hidden by default, you might as well run it at 60 FPS because Sway/i3 won't run it while the bar is hidden.

 ## Notes
 - Assumes your network device is `wlan0`.
 But you can change this in the source